mit-rss/intro_to_linux/README.md

 using an Debian terminal if you're testing the commands.
 Instructions for setting up the course software is [here](https://github.com/mit-rss/base_installation).
-Alternatively, you can use your athena terminal to test commands by typing `ssh athena.dialup.mit.edu -l <kerberos>` in your terminal although some commands may not work.
+Alternatively, you can use your Athena terminal to test commands by typing `ssh
+<kerberos>@athena.dialup.mit.edu` in your terminal, substituting
+`<kerberos>` for your own kerberos username.
+Most of the commands below should work, although a few of them may not.

 ### Gradescope Submission